Mienko/vin/README.md

 # [The Wine Lottery](http://vin.mienko.no/)

 The Wine Lottery is a miniscule web app suitable for picking random winners at your friday luncheons at work.
+The app is currently only available in Norwegian bokmål.

 * Source: [http://git.mienko.no/?p=vin.git](http://git.mienko.no/?p=vin.git;a=summary)
 * Homepage: [http://mienko.no/work/vin/](http://mienko.no/work/vin/)
 * Twitter: [@h5bp](http://twitter.com/mienkono)

+The templates are based on [https://github.com/h5bp/html5-boilerplate](HTML5 Boilerplate), used under the MIT licence.

 ## Quick start